asumagic/ntl/README.md

 # **nanoThallium** (ntl) - RISC ISA

 nanoThallium or ntl for short is a reduced instruction set computing architecture __(RISC)__.
-Its goal is to have simple encoding and permit simple interpretation and implementation.
+It is a simple architecture I'm building for fun.
+It's meant to be simple to implement in hardware or software.

+A FPGA-based implementation is planned.

-There are multiple projects related to this main repository, that also indexes documentation:
+There are multiple projects related to this main repository:
 - [`ntl-asm`](https://github.com/AsuMagic/ntl-asm): The reference assembler
 - [`ntl-emu`](https://github.com/AsuMagic/ntl-emu): The reference emulator
 - [`ntl-samples`](https://github.com/AsuMagic/ntl-samples): Code samples